Combining observational and experimental data for causal inference considering data privacy: Simulation Studies

-When the number of covariates included in covariate adjustment is small ($p=10$), all of estimators incorporating covariates are more precise that the simple difference estimator.
-Using $\yhat$ as a covariate in the regression estimator performs as well as using the RCT covariates for most disclosure limiting transformations of the auxiliary data.
+Figure~\ref{fig:var-sims-reg} shows the relative efficiency of each estimator compared to $\tregrct$, for $p = 10, 20, \mbox{and } 50$ covariates.
+Let's first focus on the performance of the super covariate data integration approach if we had access to the confidential auxiliary data ($\g$).
 Since the regression model fit with the RCT was correctly specified for $p=10 \mbox{ and } p = 20$, we expected there to be only small gains in precision integrating the observational data.
-When $p=50$, the regression estimator fit on only the RCT covariates is limited in the number of predictive covariates that can be included in the modeling, so there are gains to using predictions fit on the auxiliary data. $\tregyaux$ is more precise than $\tregrctf$ other than for differentially private transformations of the auxiliary data with $\epsilon = 1$ and $\epsilon = 3$.
-The differentially private synthetic data performs notably worse than the other covariate adjusted estimators, with comparable precision to the simple difference estimator.
+When $p=50$, the regression estimator fit on only the RCT covariates is limited in the number of predictive covariates that can be included in the model, so there are greater gains to using predictions fit on the auxiliary data.
+All of the estimators fall somewhere between the difference-in-means estimator ($\emptyset$, orange circle) and the data integration approach with the confidential auxiliary data ($\g$, purple triangle).